oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/scaling.md

 #### Calling the operator's REST scale API

 Scaling up or scaling down a WebLogic cluster provides increased reliability of customer applications as well as optimization of resource usage.
-In Kubernetes cloud environments, scaling WebLogic clusters involves scaling the corresponding pods in which WebLogic Server Managed Server instances are running.
+In Kubernetes environments, scaling WebLogic clusters involves scaling the number of corresponding Pods in which Managed Server instances are running.
 Because the operator manages the life cycle of a WebLogic domain, the operator exposes a REST API that allows an authorized actor to request scaling of a WebLogic cluster.

 The following URL format is used for describing the resources for scaling (up and down) a WebLogic cluster: